AnniqueN/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+The difference between a relational database and SQL is that one is a database and the other is a language (Structured Query Language)

 - [ ] Why do tables need a `primary key`?

+We need primary keys in order to uniquely access rows otherwise abnormalities can occur

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table that connects the two tables together using foreign keys.

 ## Minimum Viable Product